JieqianHe/1D-signal-synthesis/GAN/pytorch/readme.md

 *batch_disc_GAN.py*:
 - implement minibatch discrimination with smooth target(0.1 vs. 0.9)
 - solved problem with generating one single point(same fake signal, no randomness)
-- estimate \lambda   is higher than real \lambda
+- estimated \lambda is higher than real \lambda